thomaswening/CreditCalculator/README.md

 # CreditCalculator
-Application for the calculation of an annuity loan
+Application for the calculation of annuity loans.

 ## Description
-*CreditCalculator* can be used to simulate different scenarios for an annuity loan.
+*CreditCalculator* can be used to simulate different scenarios for annuity loans.
+By typing in a range of parameters, the user can calculate the remaining quantities.
-Asides from finding it a useful tool, I work on this project mainly to hone my WPF skills.

 ## Features
 Given a set of input parameters, *CreditCalculator* determines the either the credit period or the annuity.
 Moreover, the last payment, total paid interest and the total payments are calculated.

 ## Upcoming features
 - Use of different currencies, definition of presets